 - Securing the Service: Secures the call services it provides by implementing separation and defense of different network entities (e.g., SIP Trunk, softswitch, and users).
-This is accomplished by the following: - Physical separation of networks - SRDs for each entity - IP Groups per entity - Securing the Device Itself: This concerns two areas: - Management ensuring that only authorized users can access the device's management interface - Defense against attacks on the device regarding SIP signaling and media (RTP)
+This is accomplished by the following: - Physical separation of networks - SRDs for each SIP entity (user agent) - IP Groups for each SIP entity (user agent) - Securing the Device: This concerns two areas: - Management: ensuring that only authorized users can access the device's management interface - Defense against attacks on the device regarding SIP signaling and media (RTP)

 Due to the vast number and types of potential attacks (some described in the previous section), security of your trusted VoIP network should be your paramount concern.
-The AudioCodes device provides a rich set of features to support perimeter defense for protecting your trusted network from the un-trusted ones.
+The device provides a rich set of features to support perimeter defense for protecting your trusted network from the un-trusted ones.
 However, the device's security features and capabilities are only effective if implemented correctly.
 Improper use of the device for perimeter defense may render the overall security solution ineffective, thereby exposing your network to multiple threats.